livecycle/preevy/site/docs/recipes/faster-build.md

 * `--no-cache`: Do not use cache when building the images
 * `--github-add-build-cache`: Add GHA cache directives to all services

-## Real world performance: A case study
+## Real-world performance: A case study

 Optimizing the CI build involves using multiple techniques while balancing their benefits and constraints.
 It might be useful to test and measure some combinations to make sure your CI setup works best for your specific use case.

-We tested a [simple app](https://github.com/livecycle/preevy-gha-gce-demo) comprising of two built images (in addition to an external db image).
+We tested a [simple app](https://github.com/livecycle/preevy-gha-gce-demo) comprising two built images (in addition to an external db image).
 In each run, Preevy was used to provision a Preview Environment in GitHub Actions on Google Cloud.

 #### Environment machine sizes